 A Polyphonic Pioneer

 This type of loop-based music making was pursued by relatively few music enthusiasts during the 1980s and 1990s, with the ongoing proliferation of PCs.
 But it wasn't until 1998 that the field received a huge boost, with the introduction of ACID — the computer program, not the recreational narcotic.
 Originally developed by Sonic Foundry, ACID took the amateur music making field by storm, and quickly became a favorite.
 People were downloading and swapping thousands of free loops, sampled from commercially recorded or homebrew guitar riffs, bass lines, special effects, etc. These loops were then combined to form some incredibly imaginative compositions, which were then saved as MP3 files and distributed to fellow "loopers".

 Since its inception, ACID development and distribution have been taken over by Sony Creative Software, and the application is one of three members within the ACID product family, comprising ACID Pro, ACID Music Studio, and American Idol Extreme Music Creator.
-In this article, we will focus on ACID Music Studio, because it is less complicated and expensive than ACID Pro (with a list price of $54.95).
-We will be looking at the latest version as of this writing, 7.0a.
+In this article, I will focus on ACID Music Studio, because it is less complicated and expensive than ACID Pro (with a list price of $54.95).
+I will be looking at the latest version as of this writing, 7.0a.

 ACID Music Studio retains the functionality that made its first incarnation so popular, and has been extended to do even more, as it has kept pace with the evolution of electronic music and its use on the Web.
 It allows you to easily and quickly create a new song consisting of loops laid out on multiple tracks, remix tracks, and produce music for videos, websites, and Adobe Flash animations.

 Even though ACID Music Studio is not free or open source software, it is not expensive, and you can try it for 30 days at no charge.
 Let's examine the installation process, step by step, and then see what the program itself looks like.